 This can also be a passage-based question taken from a situation/plot from the texts.
 (150 words).

-The Central Board of Secondary Education (CBSE) has recommended specific NCERT books for students preparing for the Class 10 Communicative English exam.
+The Central Board of Secondary Education (CBSE) in its latest syllabus has recommended specific NCERT books for students preparing for the Class 10 Communicative English exam.
 These books help improve language skills, comprehension, and literary appreciation.

 English Course (Communicative): Literature Reader